The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems: Introduction

 \begin{theorem} For every odd integer $d\geq3$, there exists an infinite family $\mathfrak L$ of $d$-dimensional lens spaces that are mutually eigenvalue equivalent and such that

 \end{theorem}

-We conclude Section~\ref{sec:eigenvalueequivalence} by showing that the eigenvalue spectrum (with multiplicties disregarderd) cannot detect singularities in lens orbifolds (Example~\ref{ex:eigenvaluespectrumdoesnotdetectsingularities}) and that it does not determine the dimension (Theorem~\ref{thm:eigenvalueequivalent-diffdimensions}) of homogeneous Riemannian manifolds of compact type.
+We conclude Section~\ref{sec:eigenvalueequivalence} by showing that the eigenvalue spectrum (with multiplicities disregarded) cannot detect singularities in lens orbifolds (Example~\ref{ex:eigenvaluespectrumdoesnotdetectsingularities}) and that it does not determine the dimension (Theorem~\ref{thm:eigenvalueequivalent-diffdimensions}) of homogeneous Riemannian manifolds of compact type.